Nozzles and discs

 A drop that is too fine drifts more easily and dries out quickly, so losses can be significant if weather conditions are unfavourable.

-The propeller causes turbulence in the liquid (rotary movement) before it is expelled through the disc to form a hollow conical jet.
+The propeller causes turbulence in the liquid (rotary movement) before it is expelled through the pellet to form a hollow conical jet.
 It is not the jet that is turbulent, but the movement of the liquid inside the nozzle.

 Slot, brush or flat jet nozzles